-Varicoceles are veins that have expanded, or dilated, because of swelling.
-The condition is much like varicose veins that occur in the legs of some adult women and men.
+Varicoceles are veins in your scrotum that have expanded, or dilated.
+The condition is much like varicose veins that occur in the legs.

-Swelling occurs when veins inside the spermatic cord aren't working properly.
-The spermatic cord is a structure that contains vessels and other tissues joining each testicle to the body.
+When veins inside the spermatic cord aren't working properly, it can cause the veins to swell.
+The spermatic cord join each testicle to the body.
 Veins in the cord normally take blood back to the heart, and tiny valves inside the veins keep the blood flowing in the right direction.
 Valves that don't fully close allow the blood to flow sluggishly or pool inside the veins, much like water in a dam.
 This buildup of blood causes the swelling.

 Varicoceles most often occur in the left testicle.
 This could be because the sharp angle at which blood from the scrotum enters the kidney veins can cause pressure to build up in the scrotum.

 There are several reasons why varicoceles develop.
 Valve deformities or missing valves in the veins in the scrotum are one possibility.
 Because male teens grow so rapidly, the testicles need more blood than usual.
 If the veins have even small abnormalities, they may not be able to easily shuttle the extra blood back to the heart.